 Fish is such a staple in the Filipino diet, it makes sense for me to mention sea fishing at least once.
-Now, fresh water fishing also takes place in the Philippines, but I’ve never actually seen anyone river fishing.
-Most of the fresh water fish comes from fish farms or it’s fish caught using cages in the rivers and lakes.
+Now, fresh water fishing also takes place in the Philippines, but I’ve never actually seen anyone doing it.
+I’m told most of the fresh water fish comes from fish farms or caught using cages in the rivers and lakes.

 Every morning, street vendors are walking the streets of Olongapo and selling fresh fish from just about any kind of container imaginable.
 Saltwater fish isn’t the only item on the agenda.
 Squid and octopus (pusit and pugita) and other sea creatures are also available for consumption.
 Later in the day, dried fish (tuyo and danggit) seems more prevalent than fresh.